Salade de carottes rapees

 Then chop a half bunch of flat leaf parsley, leaving it coarse.
 You don’t want green powder, you want flakes of vibrant, earthy parsley.

-Make a dressing by mixing together the juice of two lemons, 2 to 3 soup spoons of olive oil, 1 to 2 coffee spoons of sugar (teaspoons), some salt, and freshly ground pepper.
+Make a dressing by mixing together the juice of two lemons, 2 to 3 soup spoons of olive oil, 1 coffee spoons of sugar (avery scant teaspoon), some salt, and freshly ground pepper.
 You can use a French juice glass with cartoon characters on it, if you want to be truly authentic.

 Toss the dressing with the carrots really well, then taste.
 If you have a fork, great.